How to Scrape Dynamic Websites with Python (and Avoid Getting Blocked)

 When a page uses JavaScript to tweak parts of the page after it loads, your web scraper won’t see that dynamic content in raw HTML.
 A script might call APIs or respond to clicks, which sends new network requests.

-That’s why scraping dynamic web pages is trickier.
+Scraping dynamic web pages is trickier due to all of those factors.
 Those dynamic elements might not exist right away, and they won’t be visible to something that interacts only with HTTP requests.

 You may need to wait, detect, or simulate user interactions, such as scrolling or clicking.
 Without doing that, you risk missing key information or getting blocked by anti-scraping measures.